No need to travel! We can bring our services directly to you!

 • Insurance negotiation: We deal with insurers and fight for the payout you deserve.

-• Accurate damages calculation: We make sure all medical costs, lost wages, and pain and suffering are fully counted.
+• Accurate damage calculation: We ensure all medical costs, lost wages, and pain and suffering are fully accounted for.

 • Trial readiness: If needed, we build your case for court and represent you at trial.